NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 3/Munagola.md

 abilities_mid:
   - name: ""
   - name: "No Escape"
-    desc: "`pf2:r`  **Trigger** A foe within reach moves away from the munagola.\n**Effects** The munagola Strides or Flies up to their Speed, following the retreating foe and keeping it in reach until the foe stops moving or the munagola has moved their full Speed."
+    desc: "`pf2:r`  **Trigger** A foe within reach moves away from the munagola.\n* * *\n\n**Effects** The munagola Strides or Flies up to their Speed, following the retreating foe and keeping it in reach until the foe stops moving or the munagola has moved their full Speed."

 attacks:
   - name: ""